guardhao104/ftnt-devops-ci/README.md

 Use `--tslint_ignore <grob>` or `-T <grob>` to specify a grob pattern for tslint ignoring files.

-TODO list:
+## TODO list:

-1. Solve the globbing pattern problem. (**/*.js exclude current directory).
-2. Solve the prettier check cannot fail jenkins job problem.
-3. Make using . to check all files in suitable types as default for all steps.
-4. Updating tslint config.
+Updating tslint config.